Deep Learning for Predictive Business Process Monitoring: Review and Benchmark: Analysis and classification

 When the objective is to predict the activity suffix from a partial trace, the next event must be sampled from the output probability distribution of the last neural network's prediction layer.
 A simple choice would be selecting the event with the highest probability in the vector~\cite{Tax2017}.
 However, this solution often makes the predictions to be very repetitive on the same top probability activity when the process is complex enough.
 Even more, it could happen that the end of the trace is never predicted with this method, which forces to add a maximum trace length constraint to avoid the prediction to be infinite.
 Another solution is to perform a \textit{beam search} that explores a limited space of solutions by retaining the $b$ traces that have the highest composed probability of events.
 This is the approach used by~\cite{Francescomarino2017} in which the generation procedure stops when a complete candidate trace conformant with a series of mined LTL rules is found.
 They also decrease the probability of subsequent predictions of the same event.
 In~\cite{Camargo2019}, another approach is taken, in which the next event is sampled randomly following the probability distribution of the neural network.
 Note that there exist more sampling methods, such as \textit{top-k sampling}~\cite{Fan2018} or \textit{nucleus sampling}~\cite{Holtzman2019}.

 When predicting an activity suffix, every feature used as input, such as attributes or time features, must be predicted in subsequent steps.
 These predictions are often approached using the same neural network to predict multiple features simultaneously.
 Predicting multiple outputs at once in a neural network is also called \textit{multitask learning}~\cite{Caruana1997}.
-It has been shown that predicting multiple tasks at once helps to enhance the generalization of the neural network in the sense that it acts as a way of implicit \textit{data augmentation}.
-This is especially relevant in predictive monitoring, where the event logs are often scarce of data.
+It has been shown that predicting multiple tasks at once helps to enhance the generalization of the neural network because it increases the sample size used to train a deep learning model due to the extra information available by the results of multiple prediction tasks~\cite{Caruana1997}, i.e, assuming a hard parameter sharing model, the shared layers of the neural network would be affected by the gradients of all prediction tasks.
+Given that every prediction task is, by its nature, noisy, training a model for the main prediction task ideally should be able to not overfit that noise.
+For example, assuming that we are interested in forecasting the next activity, we could use the next timestamp and next resource prediction problems as auxiliary tasks.
+Since each task has a different noise pattern, a model that jointly learns multiple tasks would ``average'' those noise patterns, achieving thus a better representation of the main prediction task~\cite{Ruder2017}.
+This effect is especially relevant in predictive monitoring, where the event logs are often scarce of data.
 Each prediction task has attached its own loss, and the set of losses must be combined so that they can be minimized.
 In predictive monitoring, the most usual form to combine the losses is depicted in equation~\ref{loss-mtl}, where $L_t$ is the total combined loss, $|T|$ is the total number of tasks, and $L_i$ is the loss of an individual task.

 This form of combining the task losses poses the problem that different tasks could have different magnitudes, and one task could dominate others just for a bigger value, which explains why sometimes multitask learning is avoided in predictive monitoring when the prediction target is only the next activity and not the activity suffix.
+Some solutions to this problem pose by manually setting a different weight for each of the tasks or by automatically learning the weights for those tasks~\cite{Cipolla2018}.